Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Get-AzureRmSqlSyncGroupLog.md

 ]
 ```

-This command gets the logs of a SQL Azure Sync Group.
+This command gets the logs of an Azure SQL Sync Group.

 ## PARAMETERS